rhysd/set-git-hooks-dir/README.md

 - Git 2.9 or later for `core.hooksPath` configuration

-## Create your Git hooks directory
+## Create `.git-hooks` directory

-Create .git-hooks directory at the root of your repository and put your favorite Git hooks.
+Create `.git-hooks` directory at the root of your repository and put your favorite Git hooks.
+Ensure that the scripts are executable.

 ```sh
 cd path/to/your/repository